sparshsah/foggy-demo/demo/finance/perfat/sharpes.md

 ## Warren Buffett

-* Stock Selection + Private Equity -- A legend!
+* Long-Only Stock Selection + Private Equity -- A legend!
 * 1976 (30Y lookback) - 2017 (review date): 0.76 (GROSS of fees, from a paper by AQR)